On 16th birthday, California student opens fire at his high school, killing two

 Her father, Terrence Hardges, said he felt his heart race after Taylor texted him from inside the classroom with the message: “I love you.
 I’m pinned in a room.
 We’re locked in.”

-This year marks the 20th anniversary of the shooting at Columbine High School, where two teenagers went on a rampage, fatally shooting 12 students and a teacher and wounding more than 20 others before killing themselves.

-The shooting at Saugus marked the 85th incident of gunfire at a school this year, according to Everytown, a gun control advocacy group.
-It seems sure to reignite a debate over gun control in the 2020 presidential election.
+It is the second tragedy in just over two weeks for Santa Clarita, a city of around 210,000 in a large brush-covered valley.
+The Tick Fire forced 50,000 people to evacuate in the valley and closed schools in the area, including Saugus.
+Central Park, the reunifcation point for the shootings, was the command control center for the wildfire.

-Reporting by Stever Gorman and Alan Devall in Santa Clarita; Additional reporting by Maria Caspani, Gabriella Borter and Barbara Goldberg in New York City, Brad Brooks in Austin, Texas and Dan Whitcomb in Culver City; Writing by Daniel Trotta and Dan Whitcomb; Editing by Bill Berkrot and Grant McCool
+Reporting by Steve Gorman and Alan Devall in Santa Clarita; Additional reporting by Maria Caspani, Gabriella Borter and Barbara Goldberg in New York City, Brad Brooks in Austin, Texas and Dan Whitcomb in Culver City; Writing by Daniel Trotta and Dan Whitcomb; Editing by Bill Berkrot, Bill Tarrant and Grant McCool